British private bank goes the extra furlong for clients

 Family-owned Weatherbys Bank, responsible for taking in entry fees, paying out prizes and handling accounts of racehorse owners, was founded in 1770 and has spent almost a quarter of a millennium as the bank of choice for British horse racing.

-More recently, however, it has moved into the highly fragmented private banking arena, where local banks with balance sheets of only a few billion pounds fight it out against titans such as JPMorgan (JPM.N), Royal Bank of Scotland (RBS.L) (RBS.L) and HSBC (HSBA.L).
+More recently, however, it has moved into the highly fragmented private banking arena, where local banks with balance sheets of only a few billion pounds fight it out against titans such as JPMorgan, Royal Bank of Scotland (RBS) and HSBC.

 In spite of an environment in which some of the biggest banks have imploded, the precocious challengers continue to grow.